TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 <img src="images/comet_haensch_emergency_electronicscomplete_t.webp" width="70%" height="70%" />

-* 5V input power from HO-CD42
+* 5V input power from MH-CD42.
 * 12V output to the Haensch Comet power input (typically use the cable and connector that is supplied with the lamp and fits the light dome PCB).
 Add the rocker switch to the positive cable so you can manually control the lamp during charging.
-* USB-C not used
+* USB-C not used.